+General exclusion policy for conventional and Responsible Investing funds

+28 APRIL 2023

 Contents

-1. KBC Group Policy on Blacklisted Companies .
-3
+1. KBC Group Policy on Blacklisted Companies Group Policy on Blacklisted Companies .3

 1.1.
-Controversial Weapons .
-3
+Controversial Weapons .3

 1.2.
-UN Global Compact Worst Violators .
-4
+UN Global Compact Worst Violators .3

-2. KBC Group Investment Policy .
-5
+2. КВС Group Investment Policy 4

 2.1.
-Human Rights .
-5
+Human Rights 4

-2.2.
-Tobacco .
-6
+2.2. Торассо .5

 2.3.
-Thermal Coal .
-6
+Thermal Coal .6

-3. Controversial Regimes .
-7
+3. Con troversial Regimes .6

-4. Soft Commodities .
-8
+4. Soft Commodities .7

+Responsible investing

 In this document we describe the exclusion policies related to the KBC Group Policy on Blacklisted Companies and the policies described in the KBC Group Investment Policy.
 We also describe the exclusion policy for Controversial Regimes and the Soft Commodity Policy.
-These exclusion policies are applicable to all investment funds or portfolios managed by all entities of KBC Asset Management Group, and 'Third Party Funds' held in KBC investment funds or portfolios, with the following exceptions:

-- Index-linked investments funds managed by KBC AM Group: investment funds whose investment policy in accordance with their statutes or administrative regulations, aims to follow the composition of a particular stock or bond index exclude only controversial weapons as described by Belgian law and apply the Soft Commodity Policy. - Index-linked exchange-traded funds (ETFs) not managed by KBC AM. - Structured funds that derive their performance from a basket of shares comply with the KBC Group Policy on Blacklisted Companies and the KBC Group Investment Policy at the moment of conclusion of the underlying swap contracts offering exposure to the basket of shares.
+These exclusion policies are applicable to all investment funds or portfolios managed by all entities of KBC Asset Management Group, and 'Third Party Funds' held in KBC investment funds or portfolios, with the following exceptions, unless otherwise provided in the prospectus: - Index-linked investments funds managed by KBC AM Group: investment funds whose investment policy in accordance with their statutes or administrative regulations, aims to follow the composition of a particular stock or bond index exclude only controversial weapons as described by Belgian law and apply the Soft Commodity Policy. - Index-linked exchange-traded funds (ETFs) not managed by KBC AM. - Structured funds that derive their performance from a basket of shares comply with the KBC Group Policy on Blacklisted Companies and the KBC Group Investment Policy at the moment of conclusion of the underlying swap contracts offering exposure to the basket of shares.
 In such structured funds launched as of July 2021, the composition of the basket will also reflect changes in the KBC Group Policy on Blacklisted Companies during the lifetime of the product, whereby any exposure to an issuer being excluded by the KBC Group Policy on Blacklisted Companies will be removed.
 Additionally, in the context of merger, acquisitions or demerger, new shares will also not be included in the basket of shares if their issuer is excluded by the KBC Group Investment Policy. - Structured funds that derive their performance from one or more indices may not have any exposure to controversial weapons as described by Belgian law at launch.
-During the lifetime of the product, changes in the composition of an index by its sponsor or in the KBC Blacklist on controversial weapons as described by Belgian law could, however, lead to exposure to controversial weapons as described by Belgian law.
+During the lifetime of the product, changes in the composition of an index by its sponsor or in the KBC Blacklist on controversial weapons as described by Belgian law could, however, lead to exposure to controversial weapons as described by Belgian law. - Illiquid third party funds, held in KBC funds or portfolios, must comply with the KBC Group Policy on Blacklisted Companies and the KBC Group Investment Policy only at the moment of investment or, where relevant, commitment to invest by the KBC fund or portfolio.
+As a result, KBC funds or portfolios may not be able to exit investments which violate the exclusion policies or be excused from participation in new investments on the basis of any updates of the exclusion policies made after the commitment to invest.
+Asset Management.

 Please note that Responsible Investing funds apply additional exclusion policies as described in a separate policy document.
 1. KBC Group Policy on Blacklisted Companies